rtomrud/eslint-config-pretty-strict/README.md

 ### Specifying environment

-If your code is for NodeJS, specify that in the `"env"` object of your `.eslintrc.json` to turn on the
-[NodeJS and CommonJS rules](https://eslint.org/docs/rules/#nodejs-and-commonjs):
+If your code is for Node, specify that in the `"eslintConfig"` property of your `package.json` to use the [NodeJS and CommonJS rules](https://eslint.org/docs/rules/#nodejs-and-commonjs):

-> `.package.json`

 ```json
 {